kklemon/FlashPerceiver/README.md

 Features:

 * ⚡ More than 2x speedup over naive implementation
-* ⚡ Sub-linear[^1] memory usage with respect to input sequence length and linear memory usage with respect to number of latent vectors
+* ⚡ Sub-linear<sup>1</sup> memory usage with respect to input sequence length and linear usage with respect to number of latent vectors
 * ⚡ Out-of-the-box support for rotary positional embeddings [6]
-* ⚡ Use new and improved FlashAttention-2 implementation
+* ⚡ Uses new and improved FlashAttention-2 implementation
 * ⚡ Supports arbitrary masking of inputs

-[^1].
-For the attention components.
-See [Performance](#Performance) for more information.
+<sup>1</sup> For the attention components.
+See [Performance](#performance) for more information.

 Installation
 ------------